Topological posets and tropical phased matroids: Introduction

 \subsection{Convenient Choice of Bases}

-When the space $X_r$ is polyhedral each point has a basic system of neighborhoods which are piecewise linear (PL) cones on their frontiers.
-We may assume that the basis ${\mathcal U}_r$ consists of such neighborhoods of points.
+When the space $X_r$ is polyhedral each point has a basic system of compact neighborhoods which are piecewise linear (PL) cones on their frontiers\footnote{See Section \ref{alpha}.}.
+We may assume that the basis ${\mathcal U}_r$ of $X_r$ consists of the interiors of such cones.
 In particular, each such set is contractible and its closure is a compact contractible subpolyhedron of $X_r$. {\it Our basis ${\mathcal U}=\bigcup _{r}\{\upset {\mathcal U}_{r}\}$ for the topology of $\mathcal X$ will always be understood to consist of such sets.}

 5pt